-- Teams are extremely and self-organized and motivated.
+- Teams are extremely self-organized and motivated.
 This provides better results for development projects.

-- The clients know exactly what is complete and what is not that decreases risks in the development process.
+- The clients know exactly what is complete and what is not which decreases risks in the development process.

 - The deliverables are flexible.
 Stakeholders can set deliverables by order of importance.